Exotic Decays and Collider Signatures of pNGB Scalars in the $SU(5)/SO(5)$ Composite Higgs Model: Composite Higgs Model

-First we consider a particular scenario of the $SU(5)/SO(5)$ composite Higgs model in which the left- and right-handed fermions are embedded in the adjoint representation of $SU(5)$.
-In such a case, the coupling of the pNGB scalars (other than the SM Higgs) to SM fermions is forbidden.
+First, we consider a particular scenario of the $SU(5)/SO(5)$ Composite Higgs Model in which the left- and right-handed fermions are embedded in the adjoint representation of $SU(5)$.
+In this scenario, the minimal potential is generated at Leading Order (LO) and the coupling of the pNGB scalars (other than the SM Higgs) to SM fermions is forbidden.
 This situation is often termed as a {\emph{fermiophobic}} scenario.
-On the other hand, their coupling to SM gauge bosons results from their covariant derivative which can be expressed through the lagrangian as
+On the other hand, their coupling to SM gauge bosons results from their covariant derivative which can be expressed through the Lagrangian as